cloud-on-prem/wingman/docs/ARCHITECTURE.md

 3.  **Process Isolation:** The Chat Webview runs in an isolated iframe sandbox, limiting its direct access to VS Code APIs or the user's system.
 Communication happens strictly through controlled message passing with the Extension Host.

 4.  **Binary Execution:** The extension relies on executing the `goosed` binary, which is expected to be provided by the main Goose Desktop application installation.
 Standard security considerations around executing external binaries apply.
+5.  **Logging:** The `ApiClient` can be configured to log request/response bodies (excluding secrets) via the `goose.logging.logSensitiveRequests` setting.
+This is disabled by default to protect potentially sensitive user data.

 ## Session Management